Hiring your first employee in Texas: Official guide

-So, make sure to describe your business in ways that your ideal applicants would be attracted to.
+So, make sure to describe your business in ways that would attract your ideal applicants.
 What does your business offer that your perfect employee would want?
 Put those aspects of the job front and center in your job description.
-If you want an employee who thrives in the outdoors, highlight the opportunity to work outside in the fresh air.
+If you want an employee who thrives outdoors, highlight the opportunity to work outside in the fresh air.
 If your ideal employee is ambitious, mention the opportunities to learn new skills and take on leadership roles.

 If you get stuck, take a look at other job descriptions in your field and ask yourself how you can distinguish your business.